OVERVIEW

 Ibn Rushd [Averroes,1128-1198 CE] lead back to Plato's Republic,

-Archimedes, Pythagoras, and the Golden Section in early
+Archimedes, Pythagoras, and the Golden Section in

 Alchemical contexts.